DUKartik/Big-project-backend/readme.md

 <h1>BACKEND MASTERY WITH HITESH CHOUDHARY</h1>

-# Clonetube – Backend of a YouTube-like Application
+# Gosocial – Social Media Video Sharing Platform

 This project is focused on understanding and building the backend of YouTube-like applications.
 It is developed with **industry-standard best practices** as guided by Hitesh Choudhary, with additional improvements and modifications based on my own understanding.